We’re looking for outstanding graduates, who are creative, innovative, self-motivated and have a passion for the mission of our charity.

 You need some experience, either paid or voluntary, of supporting children or young people.
 We do not ask for a minimum amount.

 As an Education Worker you will be on our graduate-entry training programme.
-There is an initial, intensive three-month training programme which includes:
+There is an initial, intensive two-month training programme which includes:

 - Classroom-based training;